19 Art Business Success Stories & Case Studies

 This gratitude has been met with great support not only with the wonderful turnouts we get at our events but in the sales we have had in just our first few months of being open, word of mouth has been our biggest asset.

-Nancy Donaldson (from Gold Coast, Australia) started Art Lovers Australia about 6 years ago.
+Nancy Donaldson (from Gold Coast, Australia) started Art Lovers Australia over 6 years ago.

 Art Lovers Australia is Australia’s Premier Online Gallery.
 We get excited about sharing the incredible talent of Australian artists and we make buying art easy for our art-loving community.